sophia4422/refactoring-web-application/README.md

 - **Title, header, body and footer.**
 - **Logical order to headings (h1 to h6).**
 - **Document title (head element) is descriptive.**

 - **The 'search engine optimization' navigation link is broken.**
+  This was missing a simple id tag (id = search-engine-optimization)
 - **There are lots of duplicate class names in css.
 Replace this in the html with generic names.**